daneroo/daneroo.github.com/README.md

     # if rubygems<1.3.7 -- gem update --system
     gem install jekyll
     gem install rdiscount

-#### Pagination

-    # if you need to paginate more than one file,
-    # or a file other than index.html: blog.html for us
-    gem install jekyll-pagination
-    # and add to _plugins/ext.rb
-    require 'jekyll/pagination'

-#### Syntax highlighting (python)

-    easy_install Pygments

-In your `_config.yml` file put the following so you don’t have to specify the flag: `--pygments`

-    pygments: true

-To generates the style sheet, and make the rules specific to .highlight class:

-    pygmentize -f html -S default -a .highlight > css/pygments.css

-See [this article](http://www.stehem.net/2012/02/14/how-to-get-pygments-to-work-with-jekyll.html) for interaction between bootstrap and css.

 ## History
 **2012** The site has been redone with bootstrap (responsive).
 (2.1)